 Jesse Ferreras graduated from UBC Journalism in 2008.
-Starting as a news reporter at Pique Newsmagazine, he is currently an associate editor at The Huffington Post Canada.
+Starting as a news reporter at Pique Newsmagazine, he is currently a national online journalist at Global News.

 1. What did you do right after you graduated from the Journalism School?